Newsletter June 2019

 - use the drop off bay only for disembarking or alighting passengers not parking and waiting

-- cross at the pedestrian crossing in front of the school and enter via the main gate.
+- cross at the pedestrian crossing in front of the school.

 Safety of all our students remains our prime concern.

 Schools are areas where there is a lot of interaction between cars and pedestrians.

 Children are small, hard to see, behave unpredictably, and are extremely vulnerable.